dsosd/knights_of_academia_2020_hackathon/README.md

 - From Arduino
     1. `CONFIG`

-        The Arduino on initialisation for the very first powerup writes a unique string of 8 numerical characters on the external EEPROM.
+        The Arduino on initialization for the very first powerup writes a unique string of 8 numerical characters on the external EEPROM.
 This unique string acts as an id of the Board.

         This is sent in the `CONFIG` payload once the Arduino is connected to the Serial Port.
 Once this is sent the Backend needs to store all the details related to this specific board with this `id`.
 All the details include Port it is connected to, the RGB LEDs data along with Keybindings too.